Microsoft/azure-docs.pl-pl/articles/automation/troubleshoot/hybrid-runbook-worker.md

 #### <a name="resolution"></a>Rozwiązanie

-Sprawdź, czy Agent jest uruchomiony, wprowadzając następujące polecenie w programie PowerShell: `Get-Service healthservice`.
-Jeśli usługa jest zatrzymana, wprowadź następujące polecenie w programie PowerShell, aby uruchomić usługę: `Start-Service healthservice`.
+Sprawdź, czy Agent jest uruchomiony, wprowadzając następujące polecenie w programie PowerShell: `Get-Service healthservice` .
+Jeśli usługa jest zatrzymana, wprowadź następujące polecenie w programie PowerShell, aby uruchomić usługę: `Start-Service healthservice` .

 ### <a name="scenario-event-4502-in-the-operations-manager-log"></a><a name="event-4502"></a>Scenariusz: zdarzenie 4502 w dzienniku Operations Manager

 #### <a name="issue"></a>Problem

-W dzienniku zdarzeń programu **Application and Services Logs\Operations Manager** zobaczysz zdarzenie 4502 i komunikat `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` o zdarzeniu zawierający następujący Opis:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
+W dzienniku zdarzeń programu **Application and Services Logs\Operations Manager** zobaczysz zdarzenie 4502 i komunikat o zdarzeniu zawierający `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` następujący Opis:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
 Please contact your network administrator to see if they are running a proxy that intercepts TLS/SSL communication.`

 #### <a name="cause"></a>Przyczyna